AGaiki/Facts-Bot/README.md

         'Test 2',
         'Test 3'
     ]`.
 Delete everything from the first bracket to the last.
 Keep the fax variable.
 Now, set the variable "fax" equal to the list of "factstext".
 You would implement it like so: `fax = list(factstext).` You can leave your "response" untouched.
     6. Success!
 It should (theoretically) work!
-If it somehow oe
+If it somehow doesn't, double check your code.
+If debugging your code still doesn't work, open up an issue ticket, and we'll go from there!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0MDYyMzg3NiwtNzgyNTM0NTYsNzE3OD
+eyJoaXN0b3J5IjpbLTU2MjgyMjY4NSwtNzgyNTM0NTYsNzE3OD
 gyOTg0LDk3MTg4MTM0NiwyMDE1ODgwLC0xODQ4MTE0OTVdfQ==

 -->